DimitrisJim/vimsetup/README.md

 - After issuing `:term` and getting into a terminal, you can switch out of 'terminal' mode by using `Cntr-W + N`.
 This way you can scroll up and see output like a normal human being.
    In general, control W controls many window aspects.
 For example, changing window width can be done with Cntr-W + (><), their position with Cntr-W + (hjkl).
+  In addition to this, to open a terminal in the current window, use `:term ++curwin`

 - `:sp` and `:vsp` - i.e, split and vertical split. super useful.